john-itcsolutions/cheirrs/README.md

 ________________________________________________________________

-## Next we build the 'smart' docker image:
+## Next we build the 'smart' and 'smart-alt' docker images:

 but first there is an issue with the `__init__.py` file contained in the elastos-smartweb-service repo, where the existing file is blank (intentionally), however we need to be able to connect to the database upon initialisation and this should occur with code in the `__init__.py` file (in cheirrs/elastos-smartweb-service/grpc_adenine/):

 NOTE: As we don't own or control the elastos sub-modules, and since the `cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py` file is empty in the elastos-smartweb-service module, we have included ITCSA's version of `__init__.py` in the cheirrs root directory.
 This version caters for initialising the SQLAlchemy interface from an existing database, and generating a full set of Database Models, using SQLAlchemy's ORM & methods of Database Metadata Reflection.
 However you need to re-insert the root-directory-version at your `cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py` (in local copies) to enable it to work properly as a Python init file.
 This init file will be run by the system before running the server at /grpc_adenine/server.py.
 You would have to keep these 2 versions of `__init__.py` in sync with each other if you need to edit `__init__.py`, and want to use your own github account for repo and container registry storage.
 Please note you will actually have to delete the initial elastos repo directories after cloning cheirrs, followed by cloning the complete repo's back into cheirrs/ from https://github.com/cyber-republic/elstos-smartweb-service and https://github.com/cyber-republic/python-grpc-adenine.
 The latter repo (python-grpc-adenine) is meant to be run from the client's (user's) device, and provides the protocol buffers which the smart-web service communicates to the client with; ie gRPC protocols.

-It is important to have the `__init__.py` file set up before building the 'smart' docker image.
+It is important to have the `__init__.py` file set up before building the 'smart' and 'smart-alt' docker images.

 `cd path/to/cheirrs/elastos-smartweb-service`

-`docker image build -t smart .`

-This takes some time.
-When completed, if docker registry were working, we could push our images to the registry:

-`juju run-action docker-registry/0 push image=smart tag=latest  --wait`
+The env.example file needs to be filled-in with the correct database name, database server address and port as well as the correct addresses for the smart-web and smart-web-alt containers (in turn) ie the blockchain addresses and ports for both smart-web and smart-web-alt (separately, in turn).
+Begin with the 'smart' docker container, after deploying the containers for each of smart-web, smart-web-alt and pgadmin4, so you know the relevant addresses to use (consult `juju status`):

 NOTE: MUCH OF THE LATER TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY PGADMIN4 AND SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-masters/0 and /1), as follows: